covcom/205CDE/labs/02 Git Remotes/gitRemote_worksheet.md

 Click 'Save changes' then click on the GitLab icon in the top-left corner to return to the home screen.

-There are two ways to use git remote repos.
-One is to use https protocol, and the other is to use SSH keys.
-You can choose the way you feel more familiar to.

 ## 02.2 Using https protocol